 - using remote working tools to avoid meetings with lots of people

-- if meetings are necessary, keeping all attendees 2 metres apart, ensure they do not share objects, such as pens and paper, and have hand sanitiser accessible.
+- if meetings are necessary, keeping all attendees 2 metres apart, ensure they do not share objects, such as pens and paper, ensure they wear face coverings (if indoors) and have hand sanitiser accessible.

 - using digital means to communicate shift patterns

 - staggering break times to reduce pressure on break rooms or canteens

 - designating outside areas as common areas if safe to do so

 - creating additional space from other parts of the work site or building freed up by remote working

 - using protective screening for workers in reception or similar areas

 - using packaged meals or similar to avoid opening canteens

 - reconfiguring seating and tables to optimise spacing and reduce face-to-face situations